Daohub-io/cap9/docs/SystemCallDesign.md

 # System Calls

-**NB:** This does not include the implementation of system calls, although tries to be aware of there requirements in design.
+**NB:** This does not include the implementation of capabilities, although tries to be aware of there requirements in design.

 ## Necessary System Calls